YannisZa/GeNSIT/docs/README.md

 | `DisjointTableSIM_NN` |     MCMC     |           NN           |
 | `JointTableSIM_NN`    |     MCMC     |           NN           |

+The `run` command can also be programmatically executed using the notebook [Example 1 - Running experiments](../notebooks/Example%201%20-%20Running%20experiments.ipynb).

 ## Plot

 Once an experiment has been completed, we can use the following command to plot its data: